 Visitor Information brochures and maps are available from the Tea House and the Fernery.

-We have a changing blackboard menu.
 Come and enjoy great food in a fantastic setting with family and friends.
+We have excellent cabinet food and a changing blackboard menu.

 Opening hours: 9am-4pm (winter) and 9am-10pm (during the TSB Festival of lights)